akshell/docs/guide/request.rst

 function is simply ``serve()`` with the :ref:`default middleware
 <default_middleware>` applied.

-For example, the :func:`serve.catchingHttpError` middleware catches :class:`HttpError` exceptions thrown by your handlers and returns error responses rendered from the ``error.html`` template.
-This way of error handling is extremely handy because you don't have to worry about returning an appropriate error response whenever you encounter an error situation -- you just throw an ``HttpError`` and forget about it.
+For example, the :func:`serve.catchingFailure` middleware catches :class:`Failure` exceptions thrown by your handlers and returns error responses rendered from the ``error.html`` template.
+This way of error handling is extremely handy because you don't have to worry about returning an appropriate error response whenever you encounter an error situation -- you just throw a ``Failure`` exception and forget about it.

 You could borrow middleware from third-party libraries or even write you own -- it's easy.
 For example, this middleware adds a custom HTTP